 Equipment: All participants require both classic and skate equipment, in particular classic and skate poles.
 Combi boots should be sufficient.
 Additionally, participants will require hiking shoes (or a solid runner), and a backpack to carry extra dry clothes, snacks and water.

 Program Details: All athletes progress through 3 levels: Fisher, Wapoo, and Leader, according to their age and ability.
-The program encourages participation in a wide range of events including the Fall Adventure Race; Adirondacks Hiking; Fall Fun Run; Fall and Winter Camping, Cookie Race, Weber Loppet, Canadian Ski Marathon; The Cookie Beiner Tour; and the Leaders Canoe Trip.
+The program encourages participation in a wide range of events including the Fall Adventure Race; Hiking; Fall Fun Run; Fall and Winter Camping, Cookie Race, Weber Loppet, the Canadian Ski Marathon; the Cookie Beiner Tour; and the Leaders Canoe Trip.

-- Wednesdays from 6:00 pm to 7:30 pm for dryland training at Mooney’s Bay
+- Wednesdays from 6:00 PM to 7:30 PM for dryland training at Hog’s Back Park

 For questions or more information, please contact firstname.lastname@example.org